August 22, 2012

 The Timecard module in your Maintenance Software has the potential of providing Unit Cost of Operation information that most companies overlook.
 Why?
 Most often, it’s because they already have a Timecard/Payroll system in place.
 And who wants to do duplicate work; turning in an employees’ time to Payroll and documenting his time spent on WOs.
 If your plant doesn’t use the Timecard module within the Maintenance Software, someone has to gather time spent by each employee on each WO and enter it on the WO Update/Completion screen.
 Either way, the work’s being done twice, so why not consider this an opportunity for improvement?

 I worked with representatives from our Data Center, Payroll, and Accounting departments and was able to create daily transfer reports from the Maintenance Software.
 They were automatically processed through the company’s Payroll, Accounting, and Safety departments every night.
-Verification routines were programmed to insure the transfer was successful and that data was never duplicated.
+Verification routines were programmed to ensure the transfer was successful and that data was never duplicated.
 Since the data used to pay the employees was the same data charged to the WO through the Timecard system, everyone was “reading from the same sheet of music” as is often said.

 Unit Cost of Operation